ArthurGareginyan/all-meta-tags/readme.txt

 == Changelog ==

+= 4.31 - 2019-03-06 =
+* New feature: Added a preview section on the plugin settings page.
+In this preview, the user can see the meta tags that will be printed on all pages (globally) of his website.
+* The function "_prepare" is improved.
+The "$metatags_arr" array renamed to more readable.
+The array declaration is made more correct.
+* Code formatting improved.
+* Code commenting improved.
+* Some texts are corrected or replaced with new ones.
+* All translation files are updated.

 = 4.30 - 2019-03-01 =
 * Framework updated: The file "page.php" is divided into the following parts: "page.php", "usage.php", "faq.php", "support.php".